Career in medicine in Singapore [guide]

 One advantage of an overseas education is that it is the widening of options for a career in medicine.

 In addition, MOH Holdings routinely offer Singaporeans in these universities to training grants to return.
-This may reduce the cost of a medical education.
+This may reduce the cost of an overseas medical education.

 Career in medicine, bottomline